 NEXT INNOVATOR SERIES EVENT:

-Our next Innovator Series webinar will be presented on Wednesday, November 18 and rebroadcast the next day in Sydney.
+Our next Innovator Series webinar will be presented on Wednesday, March 16 at Noon U.S. Eastern, and rebroadcast at Noon AU Eastern the next day.

 Presenter Bios and Links to More Information

 Now celebrating her 21st season with Da Camera, pianist Sarah Rothenberg has been artistic director since 1994 and general director since 2011.
 A pianist of “heart, intellect and fabulous technical resources” (Fanfare) and “power and introspection” (The New York Times), Sarah has a unique career as performer, writer and creator of multidisciplinary performances which she conceives and directs linking music to literature and visual art.
 Renowned for her innovative programming as a concert curator, prior to her arrival at Da Camera Sarah was co-founding Artistic Director of the Bard Music Festival.
 The Wall Street Journal recently described her as “a prolific and creative thinker.”